jvpatey/HomeKeep/README.md

 A dark mode toggle is available on each page to switch between light/dark mode at your preference.

 <img width="1506" alt="Dark mode" src="https://github.com/jvpatey/HomeKeep/assets/160293578/18c7a814-815e-462f-966c-9987a83f0146">

+🌟 Credits
+-

+As my first project in module 1 with GetCoding, I want to give thanks to my coach, Allan Lavell, for his guidance and support throughout this project.
+Allan's work in developing the backend and implementing cloud functions for notifications allowed this project to work as it should.
+Thank you, Allan, for helping make this project a success!